Sazon Seasoning

 Meats: It’s great not just for pork of any kind (try it on Carnitas), but also pretty much all other meats, but especially steaks like Grilled Ribeye.
 Also try rubbing it on Santa Maria Tri Tip or a Reverse Sear Prime Rib.
 Sazon spice also works well for poultry like Spatchcock Chicken and Crockpot Chicken Breast.

-Potatoes: Sprinkle sazon onto Steak Fries, Crispy Smashed Potatoes, or any other potato preparation.
+Potatoes: Sprinkle sazon onto Steak Fries, Crispy Smashed Potatoes, Homemade French Fries, or any other potato preparation.

 Eggs: Add sazon seasoning to eggy breakfast preparations like a Potato Frittata, Breakfast Burritos, and Omelettes.

-Rice: Add a tablespoon to your next batch of Mexican Rice or even Arroz Con Pollo.
+Rice: Add a tablespoon to your next batch of Mexican Rice, Arroz Con Pollo, or yellow rice.

-I hope you give this magical seasoning mix a try.
+I hope you give this magical dry rub a try.
 I really love keeping it on hand!

 For those who would rather buy it than make it, I saw that North Market Spices has an online shop to buy it.
 I don’t recommend the typical grocery store brands, which have MSG and artificial colors and ingredients in them.
 It’s so easy to mix some up yourself.